GhostBed Flex Hybrid Mattress Review

 As many of our loyal subscribers know, we love producing videos here at The Slumber Yard.
 Here is a quick video review that covers what you need to know about the GhostBed hybrid mattress.

 It’s always a good idea to cover all your bases when talking about a large purchase like a new mattress, though.
-Keep reading to learn more about the Flex mattress.
+Keep reading to learn more about the Flex mattress and check out our complete GhostBed Flex reviews.

 What Is The GhostBed Flex Made Of?

 To put it simply, the GhostBed Flex is a beast of a mattress.
-It’s comprised of six different layers and totals a whopping 13″ thick.
+It’s composed of six different layers and totals a whopping 13″ thick.

 On top of the coils is a 1″ layer of soft transition foam.
 As the name implies, this layer is simply there to serve as a transition from the firm steel coils below.
-Next, GhostBed uses two separate 1″ layers of gel memory foam, which combined provide sleepers with pressure relief and act as the true comfort layers for the bed.
+Next, GhostBed uses two separate 1″ layers of gel memory foam, which combine to provide sleepers with pressure ief and act as the true comfort layers for the bed.

 Finally, within the cover, GhostBed uses a special cooling fabric, which is supposed to help you sleep cool throughout the night.
-We’ve seen this before with GhostBed.
+We’ve seen this before with GhostBed’s other flex top mattresses.
 Their Luxe mattress uses a similar type of material in its cover to help regulate heat.

 Overall, we’re pretty impressed with the construction of the Flex mattress.
 If you’re looking for a thick, durable bed that will last a long time, the Flex definitely fits the bill.